 Zinc is another important nutrient, but it’s best not to take large doses with magnesium.
-According to one study, high doses of zinc (over 142 milligrams a day) can throw off the balance of magnesium in the body and keep it from absorbing correctly.
-Surprised by this info?
-Then you need to check out these 21 Things You Don't Know About Vitamins!
+According to a study in the Journal of the American College of Nutrition, high doses of zinc (over 142 milligrams a day) can throw off the balance of magnesium in the body and keep it from absorbing correctly.

 …And Not With Certain Antibiotics